ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 * The 'old index' (label **'1'** in above figure) will answer queries and index new documents until
   the 'new index' (label **'2'** in above figure) is caught up and has indexed everything.

-* Once the updated version of the index has completed its work, it will automatically replace the old one.
+* Once the 'new index' has completed its work, it will automatically replace the old one.
   You can also force an immediate replacement if needed, by clicking **'Swap Now'** (label **'3'** in above figure).

 * RavenDB keeps a [history of index revisions](../../../studio/database/indexes/index-history),